cheylea/diagnose-virus/README.md

 The functionality is as follows:
 * Load the file into a Prolog environment
-* Run the diagnosis programme
+* Run the diagnosis program
 * Output a predication and related advice on next action.

 ## Prerequisites
 The file uses Prolog.
 It is recommended to use [SWI-Prolog](https://www.swi-prolog.org/build/) to run the code.

 ## Directory
-The below directory shows this files in this project.
+The below directory shows the files in this project.
 ```
 C:.
-├───LICENSE.
+├───brief.md
+├───LICENSE
 ├───README.md
 └───virus.pl
 ```